openmindsclub/H4ckT0b3rF3st-2k20/projects/vault-of-scripts/CP-Simulation/README.md

 # CP-Simulation
-LS-Simulation is a script that simulate the cp command in linux using C language.
+CP-Simulation is a script that simulate the cp command in linux using C language.

 ### Setup
 Just clone this script.
 You don't need to add any external library.